 ‘Getting involved’ and ‘doing stuff’ is the norm at Burgess Hill Girls.
 We place high value on offering girls a variety of experiences and opportunities to complement their academic learning.
 Girls are encouraged to play sports, learn a musical instrument and get involved in drama, dance and singing performances.
 There is a huge range of clubs; from debating to jewellery making and from STEM to Ultimate Frisbee.
 There are also regular outings, ‘residentials’ and overseas trips, deliberately planned to advance the girls’ development at the appropriate time.

 Our approach encourages girls to aim high and achieve the best they can.
 As a result the standard of academic achievement is excellent.
 We monitor our ‘value-add’ by using Durham University’s Centre of Evaluation and Monitoring (CEM).
 GCSE performance of each pupil is on average more than one grade higher per subject than would be expected of pupils of similar ability.
-In terms of A levels, we are the highest ranking Independent School in West Sussex (ISC A level results 2016).
+For both GCSE & A Level Results we are consistently one of the best performing schools in Sussex.